Belgium in the Eurovision Song Contest 2006: Eurosong '06

-Eurosong '06 was the national final that selected Belgium's entry in the Eurovision Song Contest 2006.
+Eurosong '06 was the national final organised by VRT to select its entry in the Eurovision Song Contest 2006.
 The competition consisted of seven shows that commenced on 8 January 2006 and concluded with a final on 19 February 2006 where the winning song and artist were selected.
 All shows took place at the Studio 100 in Schelle, hosted by Bart Peeters and were broadcast on Eén.

 Format

 Twenty-eight entries were selected to compete in Eurosong.
 Four heats took place on 8, 15, 22 and 29 January 2006 with each show featuring seven entries.
-The top three as determined by an expert jury, a press jury, a Radio 2 jury, a Radio Donna jury and public televoting qualified to the semi-finals.
+The top three as determined by an expert jury, a press jury, two radio jury groups from the stations Radio 2 and Radio Donna and public televoting qualified to the semi-finals.
 The expert jury also selected two wildcards out of the non-qualifying acts in the heats to advance.
+The qualifying artists were then coached and groomed by a team of experts in further preparation for the national final.
+This team consisted of stylists Lien Degol and Jani Kazaltzis, choreographer Marvin Smith and advertiser Peter Ampe.

 Two semi-finals took place on 5 and 12 February 2006 with each show featuring seven entries.
 The top three as determined by the four jury groups and public televoting qualified to the final, while the expert jury also selected a wildcard out of the non-qualifying acts in the semi-finals to advance.
-The final took place on 19 February 2006 where the winner was chosen by an expert jury, a press jury, a Radio 2 jury, a Radio Donna jury, three international jury groups and public televoting.
+The final took place on 19 February 2006 where the winner was chosen by an expert jury, a press jury, two radio jury groups from the stations Radio 2 and Radio Donna, three international jury groups and public televoting.
 Each jury group had an equal stake in the result during all shows, while the public televote had a weighting equal to the votes of two jury groups in the heats and the semi-finals and three jury groups in the final.
+Each show was broadcast in two parts: in the first part, the songs were performed and the results of the expert jury were announced; after the first part an episode of Flikken and then an episode of Witse was aired while the rest of the results were being collected; and in the second part, the results of the public televoting and three other jury groups were announced.

 During each of the seven shows, the expert jury provided commentary and feedback to the artists as well as selected entries to advance in the competition.
 The experts were: